dborth/vbagx/README.md

 ## FEATURES

-* Custom-built dynamic recompiler (JIT) for GBA games, built from the ground up specifically for VBA-GX, with excellent accuracy and enough headroom to hold a rock-solid 60fps with room to spare (Wii only)
+* Custom-built dynamic recompiler (JIT) for GBA games, built from the ground up specifically for VBA-GX, with excellent accuracy and enough headroom to hold a rock-solid 60fps with room to spare
+* ARAM/SD hybrid virtual memory pager on GameCube - ROM data is backed by ARAM/SD completely transparently
 * Native 48kHz audio output with no upsampling, dropout-resistant buffering, and smooth fades instead of clicks - simply the best VBA-GX has ever sounded
 * Wiimote, Nunchuk, Classic, Wii U Pro, and Gamecube controller support